nickbabcock/jomini/README.md

 options for successful access.
 Whenever you are accessing an object that could be an array, do a type check and branch to the appropriate action, or use `toArray` to make sure that the property on all objects defined by a path are arrays.
-The solution to the example would be `jemini.toArray(obj, 'army.unit')`.
+The solution to the example would be `jomini.toArray(obj, 'army.unit')`.

 ## Etymology